psgivens/IdentityManagement/README.md

 In a common folder, fetch the following
 * Architecture
 * IdentityManagement
+* Common.FSharp

-Point the variable $ENV:POMODORO_REPOS at that folder.
+Point the variable $ENV:BESPIN_REPOS at that folder.

 Add the values to your $ENV:PATH
-* $ENV:POMODORO_REPOS/Architecture/scripts
+* $ENV:BESPIN_REPOS/Architecture/scripts
-* $ENV:POMODORO_REPOS/IdentityManagement/scripts
+* $ENV:BESPIN_REPOS/IdentityManagement/scripts

 I also had to set the env:MSBuildSDKsPath in profile.ps1